ObjectModules/deploy/[Mapping]-Overall.md

 * Exit point
 ```

-#What's Next
+#Assignment
-You have come to the end of our concept.
 Hopefully you can follow and enable to understand to what we have explained.
+Now we are going to explain what we are going to do with this concept in our project.

 ##Repositories
 You can consider that the diagram as shown above stand as our basic diagram of a mapping.
 This diagram is presenting when a process is assigned to do a routine task.